Tyrrrz/CliFx/Readme.md

 > **Note**:
 > When calling `CliApplication.RunAsync()`, **CliFx** resolves command line arguments and environment variables from `Environment.GetCommandLineArgs()` and `Environment.GetEnvironmentVariables()` respectively.
-> You can also provide them explicitly if you choose.

 The code above uses `AddCommandsFromThisAssembly()` to detect command types defined within the current assembly.
 Commands are entry points, through which the user can interact with your application.